Why Is My AC Not Blowing Cold Air?

 What Should You Do If Your AC Stops Blowing Cold Air?

-If you notice that your AC is struggling to cool the air, there are a few steps you can take before calling for 24-hour AC repair.
+If your AC is blowing but not cold air, there are a few steps you can take before calling for 24-hour AC repair.

 - Evaluate the AC: Look for pooling water on the ground or a lack of air.
 Pay attention to any sounds or smells that are out of the ordinary.